Help Finding Providers

 Indiana enacted a new total ban on abortion, which took effect on August 1, 2023, after the state supreme court vacated the injunction blocking the law.

 Abortion will remain legal in Kansas as long as the state constitution is not amended.
-While the state has enacted many restrictions on abortion, in 2019, its highest Court ruled that a pregnant person's right to personal autonomy is protected in the state’s constitution.
+While the state has enacted many restrictions on abortion, in 2019, its highest court ruled that a pregnant person’s right to personal autonomy is protected in the state’s constitution.

 Kentucky argues that the state can enforce its trigger ban to prohibit abortion; the trigger ban is currently in effect.
 However, in November 2022, voters rejected Prop 2, which would have specified that the state constitution does not protect abortion rights.